 Bamboo flooring is a hardwood in all but name – while it’s a grass, it most certainly outperforms most traditional hardwoods, such as oak, ash, mahogany, and walnut.
 In the case of oak, bamboo hardwood flooring has been 3x as strong in hardness testing studies.

 Is Bamboo Expensive?

 Traditional hardwoods have vastly different price ranges, from $4 per square foot on the low end to as much as $20 per square foot for some exotic species.
 By comparison, bamboo is priced between $3 – $5 per square foot (for a decent quality brand).
 The installation costs of both are the same (you can find out more about flooring installation costs in our blog: how much does it cost to install bamboo floors?).
-The affordability is bamboo is exceptional considering it’s durability and eco-friendliness.
+The affordability is bamboo exceptional considering its durability and eco-friendliness.
 The massive savings afforded by bamboo allow homeowners to divert savings to other parts of their home renovation projects.

 Bamboo floors are preferable to hardwood flooring in terms of moisture-resistance, with hardwoods more prone to water absorption and warping.
-That said, you shouldn’t use bamboo or hardwoods flooring in humid environments like full bathrooms.
+That said, you shouldn’t use bamboo or hardwood flooring in humid environments like full bathrooms.
 Read more about this on our blog: is bamboo flooring resistant to water?

 Head Image Credit: Freeimages9